 \section{Conclusion}

-In this paper, we identify the transmission problem in the token streaming pipeline for LLM Chatbots and performed measurement study showing the degraded performance of current applications under unstable network.
-We propose the design of \name, a novel transport scheme that puts unacked tokens into packets sending newly generated tokens.
-Through end to end benchmarking, \name reduces stall ratio by 71.0\% over TCP and 31.6\% over naive redundancy methods with less size.
-By tailoring transport scheme for the token-by-token generation of LLM, we enable the Chatbots to be more eloquent speakers under various network conditions.
+In conclusion, we identify the transmission problem in the token streaming pipeline for LLM Chatbots and reveal the degraded performance of current application under unstable network with a measurement study.
+To improve the novel token streaming problem, we propose \name, a novel transmission scheme that proactively puts unacked tokens into packets of newly generated tokens.
+Through simulation, \name reduces stall ratio by 71.0\% over TCP and 31.6\% over baselines.
+In the end, we point out future research directions optimizing LLM inference with components outside data centers in consideration to spark more discussion.